Sofirn SP10 V3 Flashlight Review

 Short Review

 Just like I loved the Sofirn SC21, I love the Sofirn SP10 V3, too.
 What a great little flashlight.
-I would argue that the SP10 V3 is probably better than the SC21 though because it can run both lithium-ion and primary AA-sized cells too!
+I would argue that the SP10 V3 is probably better than the SC21, though, because it can run both lithium-ion and primary AA-sized cells too!

 Long Review